 We note that for planets without known radii (e.g. planets detected through the radial velocity method), we used the following mass range instead (in Earth masses): [0,0.1,2,10,15,30,>30].

 The colour scale on each plot shows the parameter of interest.
+You can tick or untick the log-scale checkbox on the grey panel to switch on/off the logarithmic colour scale.

 On this plot, we are interested in visualising the irradiation received on each planet compared to Earth.
 The irradiation is calculated as